 On this Apex Legends Tier List, first and foremost we focused on what are the best Legends to play as a solo average skilled player.
-If you get invited into one of the professional teams, they will give you their tier list (call me!!).
-So, for the Legends, we have on the higher tiers the legends that can help you make good plays, without needing to have perfect communication with your teammates.
+If you get invited into one of the professional teams, they will give you their own tier list (call me!!).
+So, for the Legends, we have on the higher tiers the Legends that can help you make good plays, without needing to have perfect communication with your teammates.

 These are our personal preferences (of course backed up by reason and the preferences of high-skill players).

 We are now in season 8 of Apex Legends and the game has been changing with every season and every patch.
 The most recent patch brought us a new Legend, a new weapon, and changes to almost every aspect of the game.

 While once the optimum strategy was to play the team composition of Wraith, Pathfinder, Wattson with R-99, and Wingman or Peacekeeper, the game has become much more versatile.
 Not only the weapons people choose are different, but the team composition as well has changed.